-Finding a Way Forward for Disability Income Insurance in Australia: Part 1 - Embarking on a Sustainability Journey
+Finding a Way Forward for Disability Income Insurance in Australia - Embarking on a Sustainability Journey [Part 1 of series]

 Australia’s Individual Disability Income Insurance (IDII) market is facing challenges that must be addressed without delay.
 The Australian Prudential Regulation Authority has mandated that Life companies must urgently improve the performance and sustainability of IDII.

 IDII is a core product for the Life sector.
 Insurers in Australia earned $2.8 billion in premium from IDII products in the 12 months to March 2019, representing almost 30% of total risk business sold to retail consumers.
 In fact, Australia has one of the highest penetration rates for the product in the world.1

 IDII needs to go back to its intended purpose - to cover the replacement of lost income in part and instil a path for recovery.
 Replacement ratio is a significant issue and the product intent is not to cover replacement of all income.
 The insurance offering and contract should be balanced and fair to all parties (including the insurer) with an abundance of clarity on what is and is not covered.

 IDII exists to adequately replace income when it is needed most - at times of significant injury/illness causing an inability to work for a duration expected for that individual.
 Customers should know exactly what they are buying and how it is structured.

 Assessing the relative price of a product compared to previous products can be difficult, because each new product launch creates a different product with different pricing.
 In addition, poor claims experience, over-insurance, ancillary benefits and sales target strategies are all known root problems.
 [See our whitepaper Time For Action: Radical Steps Are Needed to Fix Individual Disability Income Insurance in Australia].